Cipher Hunt: Eighth clue: Los Angeles, California

 Using the keyword from the original image, the cryptex from the seventh clue was opened, revealing another key and the next clue, which showed that the eighth clue was located at a USPS post office at 1825 N Vermont Avenue in Los Angeles, California and the provided key was to be used to open a PO box that contained the eighth clue.

-After an eight hour drive, the person with the key made it to the PO box and used the key to open it.
+After an eight-hour drive, the person with the key made it to the PO box and used the key to open it.
 The eighth clue was a plastic bag containing two thousand jigsaw puzzle pieces, a note with Bill Cipher drawn on it, that when decoded translates to "I HOPE YOU LIKE PUZZLES!", and 37 fake dollars (known as Stan Bucks) which included the word "FILBRICK" written on the back of each one in invisible ink.
-Fans almost immediately got stuck on the puzzle.
-After two days, during which some took sleep shifts while some did not sleep at all, they managed to complete scattered portions of the puzzle that show what it contained, which was Bill Cipher with a gnome under him and letters in a cryptogram below him and to his sides.
+The fans almost immediately got stuck on the puzzle.
+At first, fans took the puzzle to the nearby House of Pies to work on.
+After the restaurant closed for the night, a small group of fans took it to someone's house to continue working on it over night.
+In the following days, the puzzle was brought to public places like local comic book shops so that anyone could come work on it.
+Jason Ritter and Scott Jones also showed up to help work on the puzzle.
+After two days, during which some took sleep shifts while some didn't sleep at all, they managed to complete scattered portions of it that show what the puzzle contained.
+It was of Bill Cipher, with a gnome under him and letters in Bill's cryptogram below and to the sides of him.

 After another day, Hirsch tweeted an image which showed a rough idea of what the completed puzzle should look like, but with a different code that translated to "THIS IS WHERE THE CLUE WILL APPEAR".
 After two more days, Hirsch tweeted two images of different coded sections of the puzzle.
 Fans used Adobe Photoshop to piece these two images together and then decoded what they could make out.
 Additionally, a virtual version of the puzzle was created and uploaded to the internet by fans working on the physical puzzle to get some help.
 Within a few hours, the coded message on the puzzle was then digitally solved by a group effort of fans working together online.